Moraine Lake Canoe Rental: Everything You Need to Know

 Moraine Lake

-There aren’t any great spots along the lakeshore to launch a canoe yourself, but where there is a will there is a way.
+There aren’t any great spots along the lakeshore to launch a canoe yourself, but where there is a will, there is a way.
 You just might have to get your feet a bit wet!

-To prevent the spread of Aquatic invasive species visitors must now fill out a Self Certification Permit with Parks Canada for any nonmotorized watercraft entering the water.
+To prevent the spread of Aquatic invasive species, visitors must now fill out a Self Certification Permit with Parks Canada for any nonmotorized watercraft entering the water.
 This includes personal kayaks, canoes, and paddleboards.
 The Self Certification Permits can be found online.

 Should You Canoe on Moraine Lake or Lake Louise?

-Lake Louise boathouse
+Canoeing on Lake Louise

 Other Places to Rent a Canoe in Banff

-If you’re not keen on waiting in line or paying the high prices for a canoe rental at Moraine Lake there are other locations that you can head to in Banff National Park.
+If you’re not keen on waiting in line or paying the high prices for a canoe rental at Moraine Lake, there are other locations that you can head to in Banff National Park.
 For more information, you can check out our post on canoe rentals in Banff.

 ↓ Join the community ↓

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
-This is also where you can meet one another when you need adventure buddies.
+The Banff Blog Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
+You can also meet new adventure buddies.

 Plan Your Trip to the Canadian Rockies